YuliaHrabovenko/department_management_project/README.md

-# Department App
+# Department Management Application

-This is the project for EPAM Python [OnlineUA] Autumn course.
 The project provides Web Service (RESTful) for CRUD operations and Web Application for managing departments and employees which uses aforementioned web service for storing and reading data from database.